Affirmative Action

 i.
 Anonymous Report

-Any individual may file an anonymous report concerning any Prohibited Conduct or Title IX Sexual Harassment referenced under this Policy.
-An individual may report the incident without disclosing his/her name, identifying the respondent or requesting any action.
-An anonymous report may be filed with the Affirmative Action Officer or, in the case of an allegation of Title IX Sexual Harassment, the Title IX Coordinator.
-Depending on the level of information available about the incident or the individuals involved, however, the College’s ability to respond to an anonymous report may be limited (e.g. offering supportive measures to a Complainant of Title IX Sexual Harassment).
+Any individual may file an anonymous report concerning any Prohibited Conduct referenced under this Policy.
+An individual may report the incident without disclosing their name, identifying the Respondent or requesting any action.
+An anonymous report may be filed with the Affirmative Action Officer or, in the case of an allegation of Sex-Based Harassment, the Title IX Coordinator.
+Non-Confidential Employees may not maintain the anonymity of the reporting party when they receive a complaint and are required to share this information with the Title IX Coordinator.
+Depending on the level of information available about the incident or the individuals involved, however, the College’s ability to respond to an anonymous report appropriately and effectively may be limited (e.g. offering supportive measures to a Complainant of Sex-Based Harassment).

 j.
 Amnesty

-Students may be hesitant to report sexual violence out of concern that they, or witnesses, might be charged with violations of the College’s drug/alcohol policy and/or the Student Code of Conduct.
-While the College does not condone such behavior, it places a priority on addressing allegations of sexual violence.
-Accordingly, the College shall not pursue discipline against a student who reports, witnesses or possesses personal knowledge of an incident of sexual violence unless the College determines that the report was not made in good faith or that the violation was egregious.
-An egregious violation shall include, but not be limited to, taking an action that places the health and safety of another person at risk.
+Students may be hesitant to report Sex-Based Harassment out of concern that they, or witnesses, might be charged with violations of the College’s drug/alcohol policies.
+While the College does not condone such behavior, it places a priority on addressing allegations of Sex-Based Harassment.
+Accordingly, the College may elect not to pursue discipline against a student who, in good faith, reports, witnesses or possesses personal knowledge of an incident of Sex-Based Harassment.

-Filing a false charge under this Policy is a serious offense.
-If an investigation reveals that a complainant knowingly filed false charges, the College shall take appropriate actions and issue sanctions pursuant to other applicable College policies, including any applicable collective bargaining agreement.
+Knowingly making a false complaint under this Policy is a serious offense.
+If an investigation reveals that Complainant knowingly made a false complaint, the College shall take appropriate actions and issue sanctions pursuant to other applicable College policies, including any applicable collective bargaining agreement.
 The imposition of such sanctions does not constitute retaliation under this Policy.
-A report made in good faith, however, is not considered false merely because the evidence does not ultimately support the allegation of prohibited conduct.
+A report made in good faith, however, is not considered false merely because the evidence does not ultimately support the allegation of Prohibited Conduct.

-Where appropriate, the parties to a dispute and/or the Affirmative Action Officer or Title IX Coordinator may attempt to reach an informal and prompt resolution of the matter.
-Informal resolution is encouraged and any of the parties involved may request the intervention of the Affirmative Action Officer/Title IX Coordinator to assist in resolving the matter informally.
-An informal resolution is achieved through open or closed dialogue between the parties that allows for the airing of any misunderstandings or disputed issues.
-The informal procedure shall not be used in an effort to resolve student allegations of any type of sexual harassment/violence asserted against an employee, or in cases involving sexual harassment/violence unless a Formal Complaint is filed.
-If the parties accept the informal resolution, its terms shall be reduced to writing, signed by both parties, and the Affirmative Action Officer/Title IX Coordinator shall retain the document, with copies to the parties; thereafter, the matter shall be considered resolved between the parties.
-In the case where the Respondent is an employee, prior to execution of a resolution, they will be notified that a copy of the informal resolution may be placed in their personnel file.
-The parties may request from the College that an informal resolution not be placed in the Respondent’s personnel file; however, the College retains the sole discretion to approve or to deny this request.
-In cases where such request is denied, each party reserves their right to withdraw from the informal resolution process and resume the Complaint process.
+If the parties accept the informal resolution, its terms shall be reduced to writing, signed by both parties, and the Affirmative Action Officer or Title IX Coordinator shall retain the document, with copies to the parties; thereafter, the matter shall be considered resolved between the parties.
+In the case where Respondent is an employee, prior to execution of a resolution, they will be notified that a copy of the informal resolution may be placed in their personnel file.
+The parties may request from the College that an informal resolution not be placed in Respondent’s personnel file; however, the College retains the sole discretion to approve or to deny this request.
+In cases where such request is denied, each party reserves their right to withdraw from the informal resolution process and resume the complaint process.
 All other documents related to the informal resolution of a Complaint shall be kept separate from the personnel file.
-Further, at no time shall a responding party question or confront a Complainant, or engage a third party to do so, as such conduct may constitute intimidation and/or retaliation, which are strictly prohibited under this Policy.
+Further, at no time shall a Responding Party question or confront a Complainant, or engage a third party to do so, as such conduct may constitute retaliation, which are strictly prohibited under this Policy.

 II.
 Complaint Process

-The following rules apply throughout all phases of the complaint process, (except where there is a Formal Complaint of Title IX Sexual Harassment): (1) all parties to a complaint may have an advisor; (2) the role of an advisor is limited to providing discrete advice and counsel to the party; (3) the filing of a complaint under this Policy shall not preclude a Complainant from pursuing a complaint in a separate legal forum; (4) a grade dispute based on alleged Prohibited Conduct shall proceed under this Policy and not the Grade Appeal Process contained in the Student Grievance Procedure; and (5) all findings reached under Complaint Procedure must be based on a “preponderance of evidence” (i.e.; more likely than not) standard.
+The following rules apply throughout all phases of the complaint process: (1) all parties to a complaint may have an advisor; (2) the role of an advisor is limited to providing discrete advice and counsel to the party; (3) the filing of a complaint under this Policy shall not preclude a Complainant from pursuing a complaint in a separate legal forum; (4) a grade dispute based on alleged Prohibited Conduct shall proceed under this Policy and not the Grade Appeal Process contained in the Student Grievance process; and (5) all findings reached under this Complaint Procedure must be based on a “preponderance of evidence” (i.e.; more likely than not) standard.

 Step 1 – Investigation